 Every trader wants to find stocks that offer the potential for growth.
-However, finding stocks that are both attractively priced and offer growth potential can prove tricky.
-What indicators should you look at, and what types of companies might offer the best return?
+However, finding stocks that are both tradable AND offer growth potential can prove tricky.
+What indicators should you look at, and what types of stocks might offer the best returns?

-In this post, I’ll break down high-growth stocks, including what they are, how to locate them, and 21 examples of high-growth stocks to look at right now.
+In this post, I’ll break down high-growth stocks — what they are, how to find them, and 10 examples of high-growth stocks to look at right now.